Cuts and flows of cell complexes: Preliminaries

 \subsection{Cell complexes}

-We assume that the reader is familiar with the basic topology of cell complexes; for a general reference, see~\cite{Hatcher}.
+Our work is motivated by algebraic graph theory, including critical groups, cut and flow spaces and lattices, and the chip-firing game.
+Our central goal is to extend the theory from graphs to higher-dimensional spaces.
+Thus we work in the setting of a finite CW complex, regarded as the higher-dimensional analogue of a graph.
+Accordingly, we begin by reviewing some of the topology of cell complexes; for a general reference, see~\cite[p.~5]{Hatcher}.
+The reader more familiar with simplicial complexes may safely consider that special case throughout.

 Throughout the paper, $\Sigma$ will denote a finite CW complex (which we refer to simply as a cell complex) of dimension~$d$.
 We adopt the convention that~$\Sigma$ has a unique cell of dimension~$-1$ (as though it were an abstract simplicial complex); this will allow our results to specialize correctly to the case $d=1$ (i.e., that~$\Sigma$ is a graph).
 We write~$\Sigma_i$ for the set of~$i$-dimensional cells in~$\Sigma$, and $\Sigma_{(i)}$ for the $i$-dimensional skeleton of $\Sigma$, i.e., $\Sigma_{(i)}=\Sigma_i\cup\Sigma_{i-1}\cup\cdots\cup\Sigma_0$.
-A cell of dimension $d$ is called a \emph{facet}.
+Again, in keeping with simplicial-complex terminology, a cell of dimension $d$ is called a \emph{facet}.

 Unless otherwise stated, every $d$-dimensional subcomplex $\Gamma\subseteq\Sigma$ will be assumed to have a full codimension-1 skeleton, i.e., $\Gamma_{(d-1)}=\Sigma_{(d-1)}$.
 Accordingly, for simplicity of notation, we will often make no distinction between the subcomplex $\Gamma$ itself and its set $\Gamma_d$ of facets.